arpanoid/personal_blog/content/posts/2019-05-10-talking-to-stranger.md

 ---
 title: "Book Review: Talking to Stranger"
-subtitle: "or what we should know about estimating project we don’t know"
+subtitle: "Or what we should know about building software for people we don't know."
 date: 2020-05-01T21:24:42-04:00
 tags: ["Book Review", "Software Engineering"]
 draft: false